thruthesky/centerx/README.md

 - For core routes, it is defined in `routes` folder.

-- If there are two route handlers for the same route, that comes from route class in `routes` folder and the other comes from `routeAdd()`, Then, the function that is added to `routeAdd()` will be used.
+- If there are two route handlers for the same route, that comes from route class in `routes` folder and the other comes from `addRoute()`, Then, the function that is added to `addRoute()` will be used.
 This means, you can overwrite the routes in `routes` folder.

+- See `themes/itsuda/itsuda.route.php` for more examples.

 ## App Api